Pranav-coder-yes/amfoss-tasks/task-2/README.md

 # Task-2 ---- Pixelated Problem solver
 ---

-It scans an simple allgebraic expression like 2+2 and outputs the answer.
+It scans an simple algebraic expression like 2+2 and outputs the answer.

 ---

 ## Steps before running the python program.

-We should install an virtual enviroment in-order to make this work.Steps to install an virtual machine.
+We should install an virtual environment in-order to make this work.Steps to install an virtual machine.

 1.Make sure you have installed the latest version of python.
 `python3 --version`

 2.Install the venv module by using the command, `sudo apt install python3-venv`

-3.To create a virtual enviroment in your system use the command, `python3 -m venv <env_name>`.(Make sure to create the virtual enviroment in the same directory as the file)
+3.To create a virtual environment in your system use the command, `python3 -m venv <env_name>`.(Make sure to create the virtual environment in the same directory as the file)

-4.In order to activate the virtual enviroment in your system use the command, `source <env_name>/bin/activate`.
+4.In order to activate the virtual environment in your system use the command, `source <env_name>/bin/activate`.

 ---